Michael Fix is widely acclaimed as one of the world’s finest acoustic guitarists.

 Michael also found time to produce his debut solo album, Tantalise, and to build up a strong and rapidly growing following for his work with a succession of solo shows.

-He’s also toured with artists as diverse as Albert Lee, Christine Anu and Anne Murray, as well as appearing with the world’s greatest guitarists — including Leo Kottke, Tommy Emmanuel, Joe Robinson and Martin Taylor — at festivals in Australia, New Zealand and the United States.
+With an eclectic yet accessible style, he’s toured with artists as diverse as Albert Lee, Christine Anu and Anne Murray, as well as appearing with the world’s greatest guitarists — including Leo Kottke, Tommy Emmanuel, Joe Robinson and Martin Taylor — at festivals in Australia, New Zealand and the United States.

 On Australia Day 1997, Michael opened the Gift to a Nation concert, performing ‘Classical Gas’ with Tommy Tycho’s orchestra.
 This event was filmed before 150,000 people and telecast live across the nation on the Seven Network.